Werewolf (1996 film): Plot

-The following day, Paul visits the lab at Natalie's invitation and is violently attacked by Yuri, who strikes him with the werewolf skull.
-Paul almost immediately begins showing signs of lycanthropy, even as Natalie attempts to comfort him through an encounter implied to be sexually intimate.
-An extended series of scenes show Paul's temperament and physical appearance changing, even as Paul himself remains frightened by the sudden changes.
+The following day, Paul visits the lab at Natalie's invitation; she has asked him to help publicize their findings and obtain funding for their continued research.
+However, he is violently attacked by Yuri, who strikes him with the werewolf skull.
+Paul almost immediately begins showing signs of lycanthropy, even as Natalie attempts to comfort him.
+An extended series of scenes shows Paul's temperament and physical appearance changing, even as Paul himself remains frightened by the sudden changes.
 Finally, at a pool hall where Natalie and Yuri are both present, Paul transforms fully into a werewolf, turns feral, and runs out into the streets on a rampage.
 He assaults several anonymous people and characters from earlier in the film, quickly running away into the woods.

-Yuri and Noel speak on the phone about capturing Paul and exhibiting him as a freak show, but this enrages Natalie, who wishes to save Paul from such a fate.
+Yuri and Noel speak on the phone about capturing Paul and exhibiting him, but this enrages Natalie, who wishes to save Paul from such a fate.
 A chase scene ensues in which Yuri attempts to follow Paul into the desert brush, but Paul locates Yuri and violently kills him.
 Natalie arrives on the scene late, sees Yuri's dead body, and then returns to Paul's apartment.
 In a twist ending, Paul takes Natalie by the hand romantically, and it is slowly revealed that both of them are now werewolves.